Kaharoa School: Embracing Community-Centered Learning in Rotorua

 Student-Led Initiatives

-The commitment to values is evident in the following table:
+The commitment to values is shown in:

 Cornerstone Values Student Initiatives